 What’s extra fun about this is that you can add these rocks to a little rock garden outside your home.

 Or, you can hide these Day of the Dead rocks on your next nature walk!
+These are awesome Day of the Dead crafts for elementary students.

 And if that’s not enough crafts for you, there’s this book with 24 different Day of the Dead projects that your kids will go nuts for!